Rock County, Minnesota: Geography

-Rock County lies at Minnesota's southwest corner.
-Its western border abuts South Dakota's eastern border; its southern border abuts Iowa's northern border.
-The Rock River flows southward through the east central part of the county, and Beaver Creek flows southward through the west central part of the county.
-The county consists of low rolling hills carved with drainages.
-The area is devoted to agriculture.
-The terrain slopes to the south, with its highest point near the midpoint of its north boundary, at 1,759' (536m) ASL.
-The county has an area of 483 sqmi, of which 482 sqmi is land and 0.3 sqmi (0.06%) is water.
-The entire county falls in the hot summer humid continental climate zone (Dfa).
+Rock County is located at the southwestern corner of Minnesota.
+Its western border shares a boundary with the eastern border of South Dakota, while its southern border is adjacent to the northern border of Iowa.
+The county is characterized by the flow of the Rock River, which runs southward through its east central part, and Beaver Creek, which flows southward through its west central region.
+The landscape primarily consists of low rolling hills with various drainages.
+The county's predominant land use is agriculture.
+The terrain gradually slopes southward, with the highest point situated near the midpoint of the county's northern boundary, reaching an elevation of 1,759 ft above sea level.
+Rock County spans an area of 483 sqmi, of which 482 sqmi is land and 0.3 sqmi (0.06%) is water.
+The entire county falls within the hot summer humid continental climate zone (Dfa).

 Lakes

 One of Minnesota's nicknames is "Land of 10,000 Lakes", and it is speckled with bodies of water large and small.
 But four of the state's counties do not contain a natural lake; Rock County is one of them.
 Rock County did host a manmade lake from 1938 until 2014: a WPA work project constructed a small dam (the "Lower Dam") on Blue Mounds Creek in 1938, creating a small lake in Blue Mounds State Park.
 This continued until June 2014, when the dam was damaged by rain and floodwaters, allowing the pond to drain.
 In June 2016 the Minnesota Department of Natural Resources announced its decision not to rebuild the dam.